 Opportunities for growth

-Consumer behaviour in France has undergone several changes in recent years, as the consumer seeks to adopt more responsible consumption habits.
-France has been vocally supporting initiatives such as the G7 Fashion Pact – fashion is a major French industry, with direct sales of annually of €150 billion (Institut Français de la Mode, 2019).
+Consumer behaviour in France has undergone several changes in recent years, as consumers seek to adopt more responsible consumption habits.
+France has been vocally supporting initiatives such as the G7 Fashion Pact – fashion is a major French industry, with direct sales annually of €150 billion (Institut Français de la Mode, 2019).

-E-commerce is an increasingly attractive route to consumer
+E-commerce is an increasingly attractive route to consumers

 With 1.5 billion online orders made in 2018, an increase of 13.4% from 2017, French purchasing behaviour is adapting to digitalisation.
 Amazon receives on average 29.7 million unique visits by French shoppers each month (FEVAD, 2019 ).
 Other popular and established retailers are La Redoute, Veepee (fashion), FNAC or Cdiscount (electronics).